SupeRuier/awesome-active-learning/contents/pb_classification.md

 - [Active learning using pre-clustering [2004, ICML]](https://dl.acm.org/doi/abs/10.1145/1015330.1015349): (483 citations)
 - [Hierarchical Sampling for Active Learning [2008, ICML]](https://dl.acm.org/doi/pdf/10.1145/1390156.1390183): Take into account both the uncertainty and the representativeness.
 The performance heavily depends on the quality of clustering results.
 (388 citations)
 - [Ask-n-Learn: Active Learning via Reliable Gradient Representations for Image Classification [2020]](https://arxiv.org/pdf/2009.14448.pdf): Use kmeans++ on the learned gradient embeddings to select instances.
+- D-CALM: A Dynamic Clustering-based Active Learning Approach for Mitigating Bias [2023]

 ### 2.2.
 Density-based sampling